Skip to main content

 What Is the Evidence in Patients with Heart Conditions?

-The investigation of GH optimization in has primarily focused on those with diagnosed heart failure (HF), a condition where the heart’s pumping capacity is impaired.
+The investigation of GH optimization in cardiac patients has primarily focused on those with diagnosed heart failure (HF), a condition where the heart’s pumping capacity is impaired.
 Several clinical trials have explored the effects of administering GH to patients with HF, many of whom are found to have a functional deficiency in the GH/IGF-1 axis.

-A meta-analysis of multiple randomized controlled trials found that GH therapy in patients with with reduced (HFrEF) was associated with improvements in key cardiovascular metrics.
+A meta-analysis of multiple randomized controlled trials found that GH therapy in patients with heart failure with reduced ejection fraction (HFrEF) was associated with improvements in key cardiovascular metrics.
 These included an increase in left ventricular ejection fraction (LVEF), a measure of pumping efficiency, and an improvement in peak oxygen consumption (VO2 max), a gold standard for assessing exercise capacity.
 Some studies even noted a trend toward a reduction in adverse cardiac events.

 Another trial focusing on HFrEF patients with demonstrated GH deficiency found that one year of GH replacement therapy improved exercise performance, cardiac structure, and quality of life.
-These findings suggest that restoring the activity of the GH/IGF-1 axis can have beneficial effects on and patient well-being.
+These findings suggest that restoring the activity of the GH/IGF-1 axis can have beneficial effects on cardiac function and patient well-being.
 The mechanism appears to involve improvements in myocardial contractility and favorable effects on cardiac remodeling.

 In specific heart failure populations, restoring growth hormone levels has been linked to measurable improvements in cardiac function and exercise capacity.

 These studies, however, largely used direct GH administration.
 The data on peptide secretagogues specifically in cardiac patients is more limited, though their proposed mechanism of action suggests they could achieve similar benefits while potentially mitigating certain risks.
-For example, some research indicates that the peptide may have positive effects on reducing cardiac fibrosis, the harmful buildup of stiff, fibrous tissue in the heart muscle.
+For example, some research indicates that the peptide Sermorelin may have positive effects on reducing cardiac fibrosis, the harmful buildup of stiff, fibrous tissue in the heart muscle.

 A Comparative Look at Common Peptides